SAP-samples/teched2023-AD161/exercises/Ex11/README.md

-# Exercise 11 - Integrate with SAP Build Work Zone
+# Exercise 11 [Optional] - Integrate with SAP Build Work Zone

 In the following steps you will add the deployed HTML5 application to a site created in SAP Build Work Zone, standard edition.